acmayuen/HK-Horse-Racing/README.md

 # Purpose of project

-The purpose of project is a stepping stone for myself to learn Machine Learning knowlege through a real - life case.
-HKJC did a good job to maintain the data quality and transparency to public.
+The purpose of this project is a stepping stone for myself to learn Machine Learning through a real case as the data quality and transparency to public for Hong Kong horse racing is almost the best around the world.
+I started collecting data in early 2016 and using traditional statistic method for predictive analysis and heard about machine learning at the time being.

-Make use of the public available information with data mining skills and predictive analysis tools in order to estimate the probability of win for each horse in a race.
 The following is the procedures taken and different approach used after learning R or attempting new methodology.

 # 1. Data
 1. Data Collection: Using Excel VBA to collect data from HKJC and newspaper web sites, including each race result, horse basic information, trackwork etc, approximately 8,000 races and 100,000 rows data